 Here’s what I learned about the need to monetize your passion project:

-Motivation is retained when efforts feel rewarding, and the perception of reward can change over time.
+Motivation persists when efforts feel rewarding and the perception of reward can change.

-Or, to put it more concretely: your passion project has to feel rewarding for you to stick with it, and what you see as rewarding might change over time.
+In other words: your passion project has to feel rewarding to you, and what that means might develop over time.

-Even though initially, just being able to express your passion might seem enough, eventually you might require other rewards as well to stay motivated.
+At first, expressing you passion or getting positive feedback might be enough.
+But over time, you might also need other rewards to stay motivated.
 One such reward is financial compensation.